sddevelopment-be/penguin-pragmatic-patterns/content/concepts/circle_of_influence.md

 ## Exercise

-Draw a circle covering the paper, with your name at the center.
+Draw a circle covering the paper, with your name at the centre.
 Reflect on what you can influence.
 As you do this, make sure you cover all the bases.
-It’s may be helpful for you to consider what you can influence in the following areas:
+It may be helpful for you to consider what you can influence in the following areas:

 * Your work and tasks
 * Your Relationships
-* Aspects of your own behavior
+* Aspects of your own behaviour
 * Aspects of company culture
 * Aspects of company policy / procedures, etc